 Here are some info and dates you need to know:

-First day: Your first day is Monday 4 September!
-Induction will kick off at 9am so please make sure you are in the studio by 8.50am ready to go!
+First day: Your first day is Monday 2 September!
+Induction will kick off at 9.00am at our Palace Court Campus so please make sure you are in the studio by 9.00am ready to go

-Trips: This year the college is running a range of trips including London, Berlin and New York!
+Trips: This year the college is running a range of trips including London, Rome, Tokyo and San Francisco!
 Please visit the trips banner menu for more information.
-Alongside the cross course trips - Fashion and Textiles will be offering their very own trip to London during November!
-The team will fill you in on more information during induction week.

 Summer Project: Each year we like our students to work through a summer project to help them understand their own style, their interests and their passions before they join us for the course.
-Your Summer Project is outlined below, please make sure you have this completed and with you on your first day, Monday 4 September.
+You can find a copy of your Summer Project here.

 Materials: In addition to what is provided for you at college, it is always helpful to be prepared and build up your own ‘kit’ as part of professional practice.
 If looked after, this kit will last you a long while!
 Most items can be bought on the high street and it is worth looking around for haberdashery sales, and sales of art/stationary equipment.